Belgium at the FIFA World Cup: 2002 FIFA World Cup

 With two ties, the 2002 FIFA World Cup did not start well for Belgium, but the team improved during the tournament.
 Captain Marc Wilmots was notable for scoring in every match of the first round.
 Belgium won the decisive group match against Russia with 3–2 and in the second round they had to play against eventual champions Brazil.
 In this 1/8th final, referee Peter Prendergast disallowed a headed goal by Wilmots that would have given Belgium a 0–1 lead, after a "phantom foul" on Roque Júnior.
 Eventually Brazil won 2–0, but Brazilian coach Luiz Felipe Scolari admitted after this match that Belgium was a tough edge and after the tournament he declared that the match against the Red Devils had been the hardest for Brazil to win.
 With the World Cup final still to go, the team did win the tournament's fair-play award.
 Marc Wilmots equalled the record of Enzo Scifo and Franky Van der Elst by appearing in 4 World Cup squads, although he did not play in his first World Cup in 1990.
 Wilmots also scored his 5th World Cup goal against Russia, which made him Belgium's top scorer in World Cup Finals matches until the 2018 world cup when Romelu Lukaku also scored his 5th World Cup goal.

 2014 FIFA World Cup

 In 2014, Belgium started as group favourites and beat all group opponents with the smallest margin.
-Thereafter, they played a round of 16 match against the United States in which American goalkeeper Tim Howard made 15 saves, crowning himself man of the match.
-The Red Devils needed the extra time to proceed to the next stage (2–1), where they faced Argentina.
+Thereafter, they advanced to the round of 16 and played the United States.
+The Red Devils needed extra time to proceed to the next stage (2–1), where they faced Argentina.
 In a balanced quarter-final against the Albiceleste, the World Cup ended for Belgium as they failed to equalize after Gonzalo Higuaín's early goal.